Did you miss the 2016 tax deadline?

 If you do not file a tax return for a refund before the IRS deadline, you will not have any penalties.
 However, the IRS does have a Statue of Limitations for refunds.
 You have three years from the original due date of your return to claim your refund.
+This means you have until April 15, 2020, to claim your 2016 refund.
 After this timeframe, you cannot receive your refund.
 We advise that you file your return ahead of time to ensure that you receive your refund.
-For example, the last year to claim your refund for your 2014 tax return is 2018.

-For more information on refunds and the statute of limitations, click here.
+For more information on claiming a 2016 refund, click here.

 Late Filing Penalties

 There are two penalties that apply when you don’t file on time and have a tax due.
 Don’t forget to act fast because they can add up quickly.